-Anyways back to the Occitanie.
-No, it’s not the famous L’Occitane en Provence, the world famous producers of parfums and beauty products that come from that region.
+I’ve had the opportunity to visit Aveyron and Lozère in the Occitanie region of France.
+No, it’s not the famous L’Occitane en Provence, the world-famous producers of parfums and beauty products that come from that region.
 Although I wish I had had enough time to visit their factory too.
-Would have got me some amazing perfume.
-The only one I got to visit was the Parfumerie in Grasse.
+Would have got me some amazing perfume, the only one I got to visit was the Parfumerie in Grasse.

 Lozère is an Occitanie department that was earlier part of the Languedoc region.
 It covers four mountain ranges and a few rivers, the main one being the River Tarn that starts in Mount Lozère.
 Part of the Cévennes National Park is in Lozère, while the rest of it is in Aveyron, Ardeche and Gard.
 The famous winter skiing destination Mont Lozère is also here, being the highest peak in the area at an elevation of 1699 metres.

 Near Saint Énimie in the Lozère region of Occitanie, is La Source de Burle, a spring of water in the Gorges du Tarn quite close to the Cevennes National Park.

 This famous water source was supposedly a cure for leprosy found by Saint Énimie, the pious and chaste princess and daughter of the King of Franks.
-It appears that Saint Énimie did not want to marry her suitor, but wanted to devote her life to caring the poor.
-So she was granted a leprosy, and whenever she was away from this region she was leprous.
+It appears that Saint Énimie did not want to marry her suitor, but wanted to devote her life to caring for the poor.
+So she was granted leprosy, and whenever she was away from this region she was leprous.
 But every time she came back to La Source de Burle she was made clean.
 So she was finally allowed to live here taking care of the poor and soon started a convent near Saint Énimie.

-There are a number of small hotels, bed and breakfasts, and camping and rafting sites situated along the river nearby that can be visited for stays of hours, days or weeks.
+There are a number of small hotels, bed and breakfasts, and camping and rafting sites situated along the river nearby that can be visited for stays of hours, days, or weeks.

-Saint Énimie was almost as amazing as the home of the Quezac water springs, natural iron filled water that is bottled here in the Cevennes in the village of Quezac near Ispagnac, and reaches all over Europe.
+Saint Énimie was almost as amazing as the home of the Quezac water springs, natural iron-filled water that is bottled here in the Cevennes in the village of Quezac near Ispagnac, and reaches all over Europe.
 So famous and so quietly hidden from the world.
 Perfect!

-The village church is a fifteen minute walk away, and should be visited.
+The village church is a 15-minute walk away, and should be visited.
 We visited and stood behind while the Christmas mass was on.
 And there was another church nearby that we visited the next morning, but it was closed.
 It’s always lovely to visit these quaint and simple old churches reminding you of how simple life can really be.
 I thought I had taken pics of the church, but I can’t find them.
 As for the other places.
-Well it was Christmas.
+Well, it was Christmas.
 I didn’t think of carrying my phone or camera while roaming around.
 Oops!
 The only time I remembered to take a pic was just before leaving, but that’s just a pic of the holiday rental homes and parking lot.

 Ispagnac is also the perfect staging area if you want to go hiking in the nearby Cevennes National Park, or spend a day at a sheep farm, or just do nothing.
 I loved it!